Caskieben: Keith Hall

 Keith Hall is situated on a sloping escarpment above the fertile valley of the River Urie just to the north of its junction with the River Don in the Aberdeenshire lowlands and is roughly 1 mi east of Inverurie, and 15 mi north-west of Aberdeen.
 The landscape at Keith Hall was designed in 1794 by Thomas White Sr. and includes informal parkland.
 Today, the grounds features late-19th- and early-20th-century ornamental trees and shrubs situated around a lake with a terraced walled garden.

 Keith Hall incorporates the original Caskieben Castle which was a Z-plan tower.
-Between 1696 to 1698, John Keith, 1st Earl of Kintore added wings and distinctive ogee capped towers to create a small mansion.
+Between 1696 and 1698, John Keith, 1st Earl of Kintore added wings and distinctive ogee capped towers to create a small mansion.
 Later, plans for alterations were prepared by William Adam but were not executed.
 In 1788, John Paterson made repairs to the structure for the 5th Earl of Kintore.
 Between 1806 and 1812, architect John Smith designed alterations for the residence for the 6th Earl of Kintore.
 The 8th Earl of Kintore commissioned David Bryce to create additional plans for alterations in 1851, however, they were likely not executed as William Ramage of Aberdeen was paid for work there in 1854.

 Between 1895 and 1914, further alterations and major additions were commissioned by the 9th Earl of Kintore.
 Drawings for some of this work were prepared by Sydney Mitchell and James Garve & Sons of Aberdeen.
 Between 1938 and 1941, the interior was refurbished for the 10th Earl of Kintore and his wife Helena, the American heiress who was the former wife of William Montagu, 9th Duke of Manchester.
 In 1984, the building was completely restored and divided into eight flats and six houses.